marcusoftnet/marcusoftnet.github.io/_posts/2018-06-03-what-if-its-really-important.md

 ---
 layout: post
-title: "What are you going do when it's really important, then?"
+title: What are you going do when it's really important, then?
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2018-06-03 20:52:22
 tags:
  - Lean